Swimm's GitHub App

 Swimm Verify Check on PR changes only

-Swimm’s GitHub app has an option to run Swimm Verify only on files that are changed in the PR.
+Swimm’s GitHub App has the option to run Swimm Verify only on files that are changed in this specific PR.

 When there are issues on your main branch, consider turning this option on until they are resolved.
 This feature will allow other engineers to avoid unnecessary delays while you can fix the broken document.

 Swimm’s GitHub App has an option to disable comments to reduce the number of notifications that you’re sent.

 If you don’t want to see Swimm Recommended Doc comments, you can disable it in the settings.
 And if you’d prefer not to get updates on your PRs when your documentation is outdated, you can set that preference in the settings as well.

 Integrations with other tools

 Swimm is partnered with Atlassian Compass.
 Use Swimm’s Compass Integration to link Swimm documentation to the Compass component and see the latest documentation status for all your distributed services from a single place.

 Additional integrations are on the way.